anaxios/Enchiridion/PUB/HUB.md

 tags:
   - '#needsEdit'
   - '#MOC'
-date updated: '2021-07-16T00:31:03-04:00'

 ---

 _"Let no man deceive himself.
 If any man among you seemeth to be wise in this world, let him become a fool, that he may be wise."_ [[1 Corinthians 3|1 Corinthians 3:18]]

 _"But pray that, above all things, the gates of light may be opened to you; for these things cannot be perceived or understood by all, but only by the man to whom God and His Christ have imparted wisdom."_ St. Justin Martyr